 Our aim is to create an inclusive organisation where everyone's skills and contributions are welcomed and valued.
-This approach is enshrined in our Babcock Code of Conduct.
+This is very much at the core of our new Purpose and Principles, an approach that is enshrined in our Babcock Code of Conduct.